EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/rest_api.md

 ::: info Note
 Any endpoint marked with `**` is currently not implemented, and will be implemented in the future.

+If you would like to help us implement these endpoints, please contact us.

+We are also open to suggestions for new endpoints.

+> **Note**: Any endpoint that makes changes to the config will require a call to `/save` to write the changes to the flash.
+> This is to prevent the flash from being written to too often, which can cause the flash to wear out.
+> The device will write the changes to the flash and then restart itself after a call to `/save`.
 :::

 The REST API has the following endpoints: